Professor James Ford

 Profile

-I am a Priestley Chair in Climate Adaptation at the Priestley International Centre for Climate at the University of Leeds.
-My research focuses on how climate change is experienced, understood, and responded to at community level, with a major focus on health and well-being, food security, wildfires, and resource management.
-I mostly work with Indigenous peoples in the Arctic, but I have also been involved in projects across the global south, including the COVID-Observatories which is working with Indigenous peoples in 12 nations.
-At a global to regional scale, I am active in developing novel approaches to tracking climate change adaptation (including using big data and machine learning), developing systematic review approaches in an environmental change context.
+I am a Professor and Priestley Chair in Climate Adaptation at the Priestley Centre for Climate Futures.
+My research focuses on climate change impacts, adaptation, and vulnerability, and I work closely with Indigenous communities in the Arctic and globally with a major focus on health and well-being, food security, wildfires, and resource management.
+My work in the Arctic is funded through an ERC Advanced Grant which is weaving together science and Indigenous Knowledge to create an ethnoclimatology of climate risk.
+I also Co-Chair the NFRF funded Indigenous Peoples Observatory Network (IPON) which is working with Indigenous communities across the Global South and North to understand the climate-food-health nexus.
+At a global to regional scale, I am active in research tracking climate adaptation progress, including using big data and machine learning.

 Since 2015 I have been editor-in-chief at Regional Environmental Change, and I have served as a lead author on national and international climate assessments including the IPCCs Special Report on 1.5C of warming and associated Summary for Policy Makers, and the Arctic Council’s Adaptation Actions for a Changing Arctic assessment.
-I currently serve on the International Arctic Science Committee’s Social and Human Working Group, and represent the UK on the Multidisciplinary Expert Scientific Advisory Group to UNEPs landmark GEO-7 Assessment.
-I have published >270 peer reviewed articles and in 2021 I was ranked 49th in the Reuters Hot List of 1,000 top climate scientists globally.
+I currently serve on the Scientific Advisory Group to UNEPs GEO-7 Assessment, and I am member of the International Arctic Science Committee’s Social and Human Working Group.
+I have a wealth of experience consulting for international organisations and government, and in 2019 helped lead an assessment of climate programming for the International Atomic Energy Agency.
+I have published >300 peer reviewed articles—including articles in the Lancet and Nature Climate Change—and in 2021 I was ranked 49th in the Reuters Hot List of 1,000 top climate scientists globally.

 Student education